pwarzecha/Driving-School/README.md

 # Driving-School
-Application for learning for the driving license test
+Application for practice the driving license test